pogobanane/hosthog/README.md

-# hosthog
+# 🦔 hosthog

-announce which resources you need on collaboratively used linux hosts
+Announce which resources you need on collaboratively used linux hosts.
+Keep other processes away while you have an exclusive lock on the host.

 ```
 Usage: hosthog [COMMAND]